EvcazinDeveloper/byju-changer-color/README.md

 # byju-changer-color
-This si a simple project of Byju's Future School.
+This is a simple project of Byju's Future School.